XenonPy/guide/README.md

   * Project: CTF #2 (Micro-CMS v1)

 # Python Basics 1
+> #### Versioning
+> All examples for Python in this book were tested on Python `3.12`, however, they should work on any version of Python `3.9` or above.

 Python is the most used scripting language in the world.
 It's a powerful and versatile language, however, like most interpreted languages, it is slow in comparison to languages like C or Rust.
 > ### Compiled vs Interpreted
 > Compiled and Interpreted refer to how a language's code is run.
 > Computers can't understand programming languages that we use.